-Dewey participated in this displacement that was occurring through the institutionalization of education - perhaps reluctantly, perhaps by inadvertence.
-We respond to his pedagogy because he seems to have wanted to preserve the agency of the child and the person in their educational experience.
+to preserve the agency of the child and the person in their educational experience.
 But he muddled it.
-He liked to blur his prose, and "education" became a metaphysical blob, a subtype of Dewey's "experience," with both being actions without agents.
-A new context - institutional programs, programs in which normal school teachers would be functionaries - would alter who would use the concepts for what purpose.
-Concepts formerly of use to students, the agents pursuing their own education, would become guiding principles that others would adopt and use to control the activities supporting their pedagogic wards, an open invitation for the concepts to regulate activities inappropriately.
+He liked to blur his prose, and "education" became a metaphysical blob, a subtype of Dewey's "experience" both actions without agents.
+A new context-institutional programs, programs in which normal school teachers would be functionaries-would alter who would use the concepts for what purpose.
+Concepts formerly of use to the agents of education, would become potential principles controlling activities by those acting impersonally in support of the educative agents, an open invitation for the concepts to regulate activities inappropriately.

-We can avoid such displacement by asking the Kantian question - How is educational experience possible, especially for whom? - and doing so in the Hegelian style: by grasping the possibility of education as its agent experiences it.
+We can avoid such displacement by asking the Kantian question-How is educational experience possible, especially for whom?-doing it in the Hegelian style, grasping its possibility as its agent experiences it.
 Here the non-Hegelian character of Dewey's program of reconstruction becomes apparent.
 The changed conditions supported a pedagogical Aufhebung in which the child heaves herself up into a new, more abstract educational situation.
 Still, having heaved herself up into the school, the child remains the child, and the full set of conceptual resources meaningful outside the institutional context carry over into the new context, significant and important to the child.
-She continues to construct her possible educational experience with all those powerful concepts that Dewey deprecated as parts of pernicious dualisms.
+She continues to construct her possible educational experience with all those powerful concepts, which Dewey deprecated as parts of pernicious dualisms.

 Think of education-as-preparation, which in Democracy and Education Dewey wonderfully debunked as the pedagogical poohbahs then and now propound it.
 But he let the displacement stand by debunking the misuse without really affirming its proper use.
 As a pedagogical concept, education-as-preparation has immense importance and value to the person pursuing self-formation.
-Even for the poohbahs, education-as-preparation might seem to involve some serious meditation on Max Weber's two great essays on the vocations of science and politics, 21 but in our brave new world of public life, serious preparation by the poohbahs seems to pass as entirely unneeded.
-But the child, the real agent of education, engages the question of education-as-preparation continuously, seriously, in work and in make-believe.
+Even for the poohbahs, education-as-preparation might seem to involve some serious meditation on Max's Weber's two great essays on the vocations of science and politics, but in our brave new world of public life serious preparation by the poohbahs seems to pass as entirely unneeded.
+(Weber, 2009) But the child, the real agent of education, engages the question of education-as-preparation continuously, seriously, in work and in makebelieve.